FedEx Cup: Qualifying for the playoffs

 The season structure changed beginning in the fall of 2013, but the qualifying criteria have not changed since 2009.

 The first part of the season is known as the "regular season" starting in January, culminating in three events called the "playoffs" in August.

 Players earn points in each event they play.
 For all regular-season PGA Tour events, 500 FedEx Cup points are awarded to the winner, with points also being earned by every player making the cut.
 In "signature events", 700 FedEx Cup points go to the winner, while 750 points are given to the champion of the four majors and the Players.
 Lastly, 300 points are given to the winner of any event played in the same week as a major or signature event.

 The goal is to be among the top 70 points leaders following the final event of the regular season.

 Only those players who are regular full-time members of the PGA Tour earn points.
 A non-member who joins the PGA Tour in mid-season is eligible to earn points in the first event he plays after officially joining the Tour.

-At the end of the regular season, the top 70 players participate in the playoffs.
+At the conclusion of the regular season (after the Wyndham Championship), the top 70 players in the FedEx Cup standings become eligible to play in the FedEx Cup Playoffs, a series of three events over the month of August.